oemof/oemof-solph/README.rst

 **conda**

-Provided you are using a Linux or MacOS, the CBC-solver can also be installed in a `conda` environment.
+The CBC-solver can also be installed in a `conda` environment.
 Please note, that it is highly recommended to `use pip after conda <https://www.anaconda.com/blog/using-pip-in-a-conda-environment>`_, so:

 .. code:: console